 The traffic prioritization feature can ensure that your gaming session is getting more of that crucial bandwidth than the other devices in your house that are Facebooking and streaming HD video.

 Plus, the network can automatically repair itself should one or more of the Wifi Points be accidentally unplugged or otherwise lose power.

 While we know that Google Wifi operates its mesh system over existing Wi-Fi bands (2.4GHz and 5GHz) over the 802.11s mesh protocol rather than Netgear Orbi’s tri-band system that communicates over a second 5GHz Wi-Fi band, we haven’t found a terrible difference between either’s performance.
 We do see slightly faster download speeds in MB/s on the 2.4GHz band from the Orbi over the Google Wifi, but that could also be an anomaly.

-The true benefit of Google Wifi over others is, simply put, its coverage for the price.
-You can get equal amounts of coverage in pure square footage from competing systems with fewer units, but the versatility having more units gives you in terms of shoring up dead spots can’t be ignored.
+Where the Google Wifi really excels above other is simply its price to coverage ratio.
+You can get equal amounts of coverage in pure square footage from competing systems with fewer units, but the versatility having more units gives you just in terms of eliminating dead spots can’t be ignored.

 Google Wifi is incredibly easy to setup and manage on a day-to-day basis despite its lack of some finer control.
 The fact that the system includes three units for less than some competitors charge for two or fewer is also a huge benefit.
 Finally, these units look even better in terms of design than systems like Netgear Orbi, and are much easier to hide in plain sight.